September 16, 2025

 One of Van’s biggest daily challenges includes shifting between administrative management and creative design.
 Management demands constant communication, checking others’ work, problem-solving, and ensuring operations run efficiently.

 This means responding to situations in real time and making herself available as a resource to anyone who needs her.
-Her daily routine involves auditing schedules, checking staff work, and handling daily tasks before walking her dog and transitioning into design mode.
+Her daily routine involves auditing schedules, checking staff work, and handling daily tasks before transitioning into design mode (not before walking her corgi, Morty, of course!).

 Unlike the structured world of administration, design requires an entirely different mental space – often messy but rewarding.
 Once on the creative side, Van must tap into artistic inspiration, anticipate fashion trends, and meet tight production deadlines.

 Since a single design can take a while, focused design time can make it difficult to balance with other responsibilities and burnout is often inevitable.
-Sometimes, by the end of a workday, Van just wants to cook dinner and unplug.
+However, Van is grateful Easton gives her avenues to unplug and take breaks.

 [Easton Black Belt + MD Vassily Eliopoulos: How You Do Anything Is How You Do Everything]